 I Covered Media's 2000 Election Night Fiasco.
-Please, Let's Not Do That Again.
+Please, Let's Not Do That Again

 Twenty years ago this week, I begged my bosses to stop the presses so we could avoid reporting a huge story that wasn't true: that Texas Gov. George W. Bush had won Florida, and the presidency.

-It was Election Night - specifically, the early morning hours of the next day - in November 2000.
+It was election night — specifically, the early morning hours of the next day — in November 2000.
 I was covering the media's serial missteps for The Baltimore Sun and realized The Sun was about to be caught up in it all.
 In the newsroom, I fought through throngs of colleagues who were mapping out the front page to warn Managing Editor Tony Barbieri: You don't know.
 You can't know.

 Under duress to publish, Barbieri nonetheless paused to confer with Washington Bureau Chief Paul West.
 He soon called down to the presses, which had started to print front pages bearing a headline affirming Bush's win.
 It would have been "the kind of mistake that can follow you to the grave in journalism," West recalled Tuesday morning.
 "And so, by stopping them and telling them that it wasn't over there yet, we actually did our jobs."

 Right now, many experienced journalists are thinking back to that fateful night in 2000 and wincing as they anticipate covering Tuesday's election returns.
-What happened that night has lessons and echoes for what to expect, what to hope for, and what to fear from the media today.
+What happened that night has lessons and echoes for what to expect, what to hope for and what to fear from the media today.

-The television networks and the Associated Press made their now infamous "calls" - which is to say projections - four times that night in early November 2000.
+The television networks made their now infamous "calls" — which is to say projections — four times that night in early November 2000.
 First they called Florida and hence the election for Vice President Al Gore, which was then pulled back, and then the same for Bush, which was then pulled back.
-Television news, contrary to public perception, holds no formal place in the Constitutional process for electing a president.
+Television news, contrary to public perception, holds no formal place in the constitutional process for electing a president.
 Yet like everyone else, newsroom editors around the country are heavily influenced by what they see on TV.
 Even if they work for TV.

 At that time, I had been on the media beat just five months, after three years of covering Congress and politics for The Sun.
 I rewrote versions of my story about the media that night for each of The Sun's five separate editions.
 I was flipping around, watching what I could in the most quiet place I could find on a small television in Barbieri's office.

 Fox News had been the first to call Florida, and hence the election, for Bush, at 2:17 a.m.
 The other networks followed suit.
 Sometime before 4 a.m., I saw Mark Halperin, now disgraced but then the political director of ABC News, pop up on camera, pointing to numbers on a small screen.
-The web page belonged to Florida Secretary of State Katherine Harris.
+The webpage belonged to Florida Secretary of State Katherine Harris.
 Its running tally of the vote count showed Bush's margin withering as minutes ticked by.

 At a certain point, it had shrunk to less than 700 votes — in a state where 6 million were cast.
 There was no way to know the results.
 I no longer was worried solely about meeting my newspaper's deadlines.
 I was worried about my paper.